 One of Northwestern’s defining features is how easy it is to cross academic boundaries.
 Students are encouraged to explore multiple interests and combine disciplines in meaningful ways.

 It is common to meet students studying economics and theater, engineering and design, or journalism and political science.
-This flexibility appeals to students who are intellectually curious and do not want to be boxed into a single path too early.

-What Northwestern University Looks for in Applicants
+What Northwestern Looks for in Applicants

 Strong applicants tend to show:

-• Consistent academic rigor
+- consistent academic rigor

-• Depth in extracurricular involvement
+- depth in extracurricular involvement

-• Evidence of initiative and collaboration
+- initiative and collaboration

 Life on Campus and in Chicago